ACP strives to minimize negative impacts on the environment and promote sustainability.

 - ACP no longer prints the ACP Hospitalist; it is available as a digital publication.

-- Annals of Internal Medicine is using less paper, resulting in an approximate reduction per year of 10,000 lbs. per issue or 120,000 lbs. or 60 tons per year; and uses recyclable polybags and continues to push for the most climate-friendly solutions.
+- Annals of Internal Medicine is using less paper—a reduction from 24 to 12 print issues annually, resulting in an approximate reduction per year of 10,000 lbs. per issue or 120,000 lbs. or 60 tons per year; and uses recyclable polybags and continues to push for the most climate-friendly solutions.

 - ACP has reduced the number of in-person committee/council meetings and strives to minimize staff and governance travel as feasible.